-Kings beat Islanders 4-1 behind team effort
+Kings beat Islanders 4-1 behind 24 saves from surging Quick

 The Kings took over the scoring after that as Brown tied it 1-1 at 9:46 by sneaking a sharp-angle shot from the left circle under the crossbar.

+“It’s an unfortunate bounce, that first goal, and then we were close at times and just unable to capitalize,” Islanders defenseman Ryan Pulock said.

-NOTES: The Islanders scratched D Nick Leddy after he aggravated a previous injury against the Ducks on Monday, coach Barry Trotz said. … New York also scratched F Otto Koivula and F Ross Johnston. … Kings F Trevor Lewis returned after missing eight games because of a lower-body injury. … Kings D Alec Martinez was placed on injured reserve.
+NOTES: The Islanders scratched D Nick Leddy after he aggravated a previous injury against the Ducks on Monday, Trotz said. … New York also scratched F Otto Koivula and F Ross Johnston. … Kings F Trevor Lewis returned after missing eight games because of a lower-body injury. … Kings D Alec Martinez was placed on injured reserve.
 Martinez had surgery to repair his right wrist after he was cut by a skate against San Jose on Monday.

 UP NEXT